Our salmon don’t have to disappear

 But a tragedy has struck in the past few years.
 Fall Chinook salmon have nearly disappeared from the Coquille River.

-Barely a decade ago, in 2010, more than 30,000 fall run Chinook returned to spawn in the river.
+As recently as 2010, more than 30,000 fall run Chinook returned to spawn in the river.
 In recent years, that number has shrunk to just a few hundred.
 These wonderful fish are on the edge of extinction.

 What’s killing our salmon?